Three points for a win: Variants

 Some leagues have used shootout tiebreakers after drawn matches.
-Major League Soccer (1996–2000) used three points for a win, 1 point for a shootout win, no points for a loss in any fashion (including shootouts).
-The Norwegian First Division (in 1987) and the Campeonato Brasileiro Série A and its lower divisions (in 1988) used three points for a win, 2 points for a shootout win, 1 point for a shootout loss, none for a loss.
+Major League Soccer (1996–2000) used 3 points for a win, 1 point for a shootout win, 0 points for a loss in any fashion (including shootouts).
+The Norwegian First Division (in 1987) and the Campeonato Brasileiro Série A and its lower divisions (in 1988) used 3 points for a win, 2 points for a shootout win, 1 point for a shootout loss, none for a loss.
 The same system is adopted in the group stages of the 2016–17 EFL Trophy and 2016–17 Scottish League Cup onward (in both cases, no extra time will be played).
 The Iraqi Premier League has used two different variants of this system.
-The first was in the 1988–89 season, where 3 points were awarded for a win by two or more goals (after normal or extra time), 2 points were awarded for a one-goal win (after normal or extra time), 1 point was awarded for a penalty shootout win and zero points were awarded for penalty shootout defeats or defeats after normal or extra time.
-The second variant was used in the 1994–95 season, where 3 points were awarded for a one-goal or two-goal win, but four points were awarded for a win by three or more goals.
+The first was in the 1988–89 season, where 3 points were awarded for a win by two or more goals (after normal or extra time), 2 points were awarded for a one-goal win (after normal or extra time), 1 point was awarded for a penalty shootout win and 0 points were awarded for penalty shootout defeats or defeats after normal or extra time.
+The second variant was used in the 1994–95 season, where 3 points were awarded for a one-goal or two-goal win, but 4 points were awarded for a win by three or more goals.

-In the National Hockey League in North America, a system described as "the three point win" was proposed in 2004, with three points for a win in regulation time, two for a win in overtime, and one for a tie.
+In the National Hockey League in North America, a system described as "the three point win" was proposed in 2004, with 3 points for a win in regulation time, 2 for a win in overtime, and 1 for a tie.
 This proposal was put on hold by the 2004–05 NHL lock-out and subsequently rejected by team owners in February 2007.
-Instead the NHL awards 2 points for a win in regulation or overtime/shootout, 1 point for an overtime or shootout loss, and none for a regulation loss.
+Instead the NHL awards 2 points for a win in regulation or overtime/shootout, 1 point for an overtime or shootout loss, and 0 for a regulation loss.

-International competitions run by the International Ice Hockey Federation award three points for a win in regulation time and zero points for a loss.
+International competitions run by the International Ice Hockey Federation award 3 points for a win in regulation time and 0 points for a loss.
 Games in IIHF competitions are not allowed to end in ties; if a game is tied after regulation each team is awarded 1 point and a sudden-death overtime followed by a shootout (if necessary) is played, with the winner awarded an extra point (for a total of 2 points).

-In 2009, the Central Collegiate Hockey Association adopted a system of 3 points for a regulation or overtime win, two for a shootout win, one for a shootout loss, and none for a regulation or overtime loss.
-The IIHF uses a similar system for its competitions, awarding three points for a win in regulation, 2 points for a win in overtime or shootout, 1 point for a loss in overtime or shootout, and no points for a loss in regulation.
+In 2009, the Central Collegiate Hockey Association adopted a system of 3 points for a regulation or overtime win, 2 for a shootout win, 1 for a shootout loss, and 0 for a regulation or overtime loss.
+The IIHF uses a similar system for its competitions, awarding three points for a win in regulation, 2 points for a win in overtime or shootout, 1 point for a loss in overtime or shootout, and 0 points for a loss in regulation.